akash5100/blog/_posts/2024-02-06-Tweaking_MLP_to_make_it_RNN.markdown

 We are trying to predict next word after each word.
 So we loop through for each word in a sequence and feed that word in the embedding and pass it into the linear layer, while updating the hidden state. and it gives one output, which is of length equal to the length of vocab (later we can softmax it, which gives a single word with highest probability).

 But for now, we actually save/append that 30 shaped tensor into an array, and we do that for each word in the sequence.
-So for sequence length = 16, the `outs` array will be of length 16, and each element is a tensor of size 30. `[16, 30] -- [sl, vocab_sz]`
+So for sequence length = 16, the `outs` array will be of length 16 and each element is a tensor of shape `bs, vocab_sz`-- `64, 30`.

-To summarize, for every word in the sequence of length 16, we made the NN predict the next word (everything is possible because how we created the dls) and we save every next word prediction and stack it.
-That stack of preds is helpful to calculate loss.
+To summarize, for every word in the sequence of length 16, we made the NN predict the next word (everything is possible because how we created the data splits) and we save every next word prediction and stack it.

-Actually each element of size 64 x 30, with the help of numpy's batch processing, so under the hood, we apply those operations on the complete batch (64 in this case).

-So the final output of model will be of shape `[bs x sl x vocab_sz]`.
+So the final output of model will be of shape `[sl x bs x vocab_sz]`, but we can stack them to 1st dimension using `dim=1`, so it becomes-- `[bs, sl, vocab_sz]`.

 ```py
 # understanding stack with dim=1